AdaCore/gnatstudio/docs/users_guide/projects.rst

 This view makes it easy to indicate that your project depends on external libraries or other modules in your source code.
-For example, you can get access to the GtkAda graphical library in your project by adding a project dependency to :file:`gtkada.gpr`, assuming GtkAda has been installed in your system.
+For example, you can get access to the GtkAda graphical library in your project by adding a project dependency to :file:`gtkada.gpr` (assuming GtkAda has been installed in your system).

 The dependencies also determine in what order your application is built.
 When you compile a project, the builder first makes sure the projects it